 One of the downsides to the Klean Kanteen is the bottle's ability to hold on to flavors.
 Perhaps it is because the threads on the lip of the bottle trap taste, but we found this bottle to retain flavor often.
 We took to using this bottle with hot beverages, since we tested it during the winter, and the bottle definitely held on to the coffee flavor for a few days after putting coffee in it one time.
 The good news is that the Klean Kanteen is relatively easy to clean, much like other insulated bottles, like the Hydro Flask and the Yeti.
 For a bottle that will not retain flavor at all, try a glass bottle like the LifeFactory Flip Cap.

 The Klean Kanteen Wide is sold online for $33.
-This is a good price for an insulated bottle, as its competitors cost anywhere from $50 for the larger Yeti Rambler to $40 for the Hydro Flask.
-Both of these bottles have a much larger capacity compared to the half-liter that the Klean Kanteen can hold.
+This is a good price for an insulated bottle, as its competitors cost anywhere from $35-50, size dependent.
 As a reasonably priced bottle that will last a long time and keep drinks hot (or cold!), the Klean Kanteen is a good choice.
+The Simple Modern Summit is very similar in size and design and costs $17, rather than $33.
+This makes it a better option over the Klean Kanteen Insulated, if you ask us!